Conditions of Participation for Waiting Room OnLine

 7. Honor God and one another through your actions and words.
 Group members who use profanity or who are disrespectful will not be allowed to participate in the group.

-8. Waiting Room Ministry group leaders, co-leaders, and facilitators may discuss matters addressed by the group for the purpose of receiving supervision and oversight.
+8. Waiting Room Ministry group leaders, co-leaders, and facilitators may discuss matters addressed by the group to receive supervision and oversight.
 Any group member who discloses intentions to take harmful, dangerous, or criminal action against another human being or themselves will necessitate Waiting Room Ministry leadership to warn appropriate individuals of such intentions.
-Suspected acts of child abuse or neglect will be reported.
 Those warned may include a variety of such persons as:

 the person or family of the person who is likely to suffer the results of harmful behavior;

-the family of the group member who intends to harm him/herself or someone else;
+the family of the group member who intends to harm themself or someone else;

 associates or friends of those threatened or making threats, and;